Job Architecture

 higher internal pay equity risk when job families and grades are not formally defined

 Six Components.
-One Governed Role Taxonomy.
+One Governed Taxonomy.

 Grade Title Matrix